mickfuzz/dyne_docs/src/terminal/docs/41-glossary.md

 ## locale

-Values of a set of environment variables that store information on the user\'s language, country, and character encoding, and options for date and time formatting, money, measurements, and other such information.
+Values of a set of environment variables that store information on the user's language, country, and character encoding, and options for date and time formatting, money, measurements, and other such information.
 Also the name of the command to display all of these environment variables.